mozilla/cookiemonster/DATA_COLLECTION.md

 ** per domain, with 1st/3rd correlation?
 * Count accepted and rejected cookies
 ** per domain, etc?
+* Collect cookie data only for the top N domains visited ** May need to query places database for 'frecency' for this to work

 Stats that require a closer look at privacy
 ===========================================